Antoni101/Mining/README.md

 # SimpleGame
+Simple Mining
-Simple Game im working for fun in Javascript
+Game im working for fun in Javascript